-For a description of the structure of NN Schade's administrative and management body, reference is made to Note 36 'Risk Management' in the 2023 Annual Report of NN Schade.
+For a description of the structure of NN Schade's administrative and management body, reference is made to 'Manage our Risks' in the 2024 Annual Report of NN Schade.
 This source also describes the main roles and responsibilities of these bodies, provides a brief description of the segregation of responsibilities within these bodies and describes their relevant committees.